MicrosoftDocs/dynamics365smb-docs/business-central/bi-column-definitions.md

 To create or edit a column definition, follow these steps.

 > [!NOTE]
-> A printed, previewed, and saved versions of a financial report display a maximum of five columns.
+> Printed, previewed, and saved versions of a financial report display a maximum of five columns.
 In contrast, if a financial report is only meant for analysis on the **Financial Report** page, you can create as many columns as you want.

 1. On the **Financial Reports** page, select the relevant financial report, and then choose the **Edit Column Definition** action.
 1. On the **Column Definition** page, create a row for each column of financial data shown in the financial report. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]